SvenKlomp/Comparative_genomics_A_niger/README.md

 # Comparative_genomics_A_niger
 Comparative genomics of a 40 year old lineage of Aspergillus niger.
 The goal of this project is a SNP and overall genome analysis of _Aspergillus niger_ mutants by using Illumina and Nanopore seqeuncing data.
 Besides using own sequenced data publicly available data is used as well.

+All tools except Trimmomatic were installed with Bioconda.

 Analysis:

 Step 1: